apache/etch/doc/README.txt

 # under the License.
 #

-Currently only Linux is supported to generate the documentation based on docbook.
-For doing it with windows the Makefile has to be adjusted.
+# General

+Etch documentation is based on docbook 4.5.
+If you would like to generate the documentation, Linux is the preferred way how to do it at the moment.
+The Windows documentation process is currently under development and will be available in the near future.

+# Linux setup

 If you would like to generate the documentation, you need the following components.

 - sudo apt-get install docbook
 - sudo apt-get install docbook-xsl
 - sudo apt-get install docbook-xsl-doc-pdf